Lee Aronsohn

 Lee Aronsohn (born December 15, 1952) is an American television writer, composer and producer.

-He is the co-creator of the successful TV Show Two and a Half Men.
+He is the co-creator of the successful TV series Two and a Half Men.
 He has written for many sitcoms, such as The Love Boat, Who's the Boss?, Murphy Brown, Grace Under Fire, The Big Bang Theory, and Cybill.

 Career

-In 1975 he founded the comic book store "Trade-A-Tape Comic Center" in Lincoln, Nebraska, which he ran for two years.
-As of December 2010, the store is still in operation, under its fourth owner.
+In 1975, he founded the comic bookstore "Trade-a-Tape Comic Center" in Lincoln, Nebraska, which he ran for two years.
+As of December 2010, the store is still in operation, under its second owner.

 In 1997, he co-created the sitcom starring Rick Reynolds and Pam Dawber, Life... and Stuff.

 In 2003, he co-created the sitcom Two and a Half Men and wrote the original music for the series as well.
-Besides writing scripts, Aronsohn has also worked as executive producer and directs one show per season.
-He is also executive producer and writer for The Big Bang Theory.
+Besides writing scripts, Aronsohn has also worked as executive producer and directed one show per season.
+He was also executive producer and writer for The Big Bang Theory.

 In 2018, he released his first feature-length documentary, 40 Years in the Making: The Magic Music Movie, about his efforts to reunite his favorite band from his college years, Magic Music.
 The movie enjoys a limited theatrical release starting August 3 and was released digitally September 4, 2018.